Volkswagen Tiguan SUV - Practicality & boot space

 There’s a decent amount of storage up front: each of the door pockets will hold 1.5-litre bottles, while a storage box in the centre console is large enough for a couple of one-litre bottles.
 There’s also a flock-lined cubby on top of the dash for sunglasses and a rubber-lined area at the base of the centre console.

 Outright boot space has grown by 145 litres to 615 litres, although this figure is with the rear seats pushed forwards.
-A variable-height floor is also available which makes it possible to store a laptop out of sight and make things slightly more flexible.
+A variable-height floor is also available which makes it possible to store a laptop out of sight and adds flexibility.

 Even so, that’s still a bigger boot than you get in the Nissan Qashqai and Mazda CX-5.
 The rear seats fold in three pieces, allowing up to 1,655 litres of room.
 With the rear seats all the way back, the Tiguan’s boot still measures 520 litres, which is pretty good.